The Study Of Tissues Is Called

 Personalized Medicine

 Histology is playing an increasingly important role in personalized medicine, which aims to tailor treatments to individual patients based on their specific characteristics.
 Tissue samples can be analyzed to identify molecular markers that predict response to therapy, allowing clinicians to select the most effective treatment options.
-For example, immunohistochemistry can be used to detect the expression of specific proteins in tumor cells, such as the estrogen receptor (ER) in breast cancer, which predicts response to hormonal therapy.
+Take this: immunohistochemistry can be used to detect the expression of specific proteins in tumor cells, such as the estrogen receptor (ER) in breast cancer, which predicts response to hormonal therapy.

 Tips and Expert Advice